AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/monitors.md

 Additional keybinds:

-*   Left-click to extract a stack of the configured item, or request craft of that item if none are in storage.
+*   Left-click to extract a stack of the configured item (or if none are in storage, to request craft of that item).
 *   Right-click with any item to insert that item.
 *   Right-click with an empty hand to insert all of the configured item from your inventory.